BrunoPCB/videoPlayer/readme.md

 I created a custom video player with fully functional controls.
 Throughout the project, I explored various CSS techniques, including some that were initially challenging for me.
 It was a very satisfying experience to build this project on my own.

+OBS: This code only works with videos located in the "videos" directory.
+I used fixed file names and supported only MP4 format, as my main goal was to design the layout of the video player and test whether the functionalities were working correctly.

 > - [What I learned](#what-i-used)
 > - [References](#references)